ozivnustka/learning-crypto/app/src/specification.md

-# The Krakonos Blockchain Specification
+# The AiFi Blockchain Specification

 ## Block